celestiaorg/docs/nodes/consensus-node.md

 servicing a celestia-node bridge node.
 It is optimized to do that and minimize storage requirements.
 This means storing all the block data by setting the `min-retain-blocks = 0`, but pruning all but the last 10 state snapshots.

+**Do you want to save on storage requirements?** If so, consider using `pruning = "everything"` in your `app.toml` to prune everything.
+If you select `"everything"` or `"default"`, but still want to keep the block data, you can do so by not changing the default value of `min-retain-blocks = 0` in your `app.toml`.
+A value of `0` for `min-retain-blocks` will keep all block data.
+This will prune snapshots of the state, but it will keep block data:

 `config.toml`: